bradhowes/keystrokecountdown/src/articles/signing/index.md

 Here `<FILE>` is the object to sign, such as a framework.

-## Deep into Nothiing
+## Deep into Nothing

 The man page for `codesign` documents a flag called `--deep` which seems like the perfect match for this problem.
 Unfortunately, the codesign step is not configurable as far as I can tell.
 Natch.

-## A New Hope (in a BuildPhase)
+## A New Hope (in a Build Phase)

-Fortunately, Xcode does allow for build customizations in the Build Phases tab of a target, and one such customization option is the ability to run a shell script.
+Fortunately, Xcode does allow for build customization in the Build Phases tab of a target, and one such customization option is the ability to run a shell script.
 I created a new one with the following content that signs each of the embedded frameworks in my own framework: